What is chronic myeloid leukaemia (CML)?

 • Chemotherapy

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy or damage leukaemia cells.
-Chemotherapy is only sometimes used for CML.
+It works by disrupting the way leukaemia cells grow and divide.

 • Stem cell transplant